Avril112113/SSSWTool/readme.md

 A tool to build Stormworks addons with ease.
 See below for what this tool can do thanks to utilizing [SelenScript](https://github.com/Avril112113/selenscript).

-This project is currently **VERY work in progress**, it's lacking various features.
+This project is still work in progress, however it is usable and worth giving a try.
-As it is right now, it's not considered a replacement for other tools until further testing and features has been finished.
+There are many features still to be added, but already provides more than alternate options.

+Currently, only addon Lua is supported, it is planned to support vehicle Lua in the future.

 The following is what this tool provides:
 - Combining multiple files into one.
 - Optional tracing which provides full stack traces at runtime with source file, line and column info.
 - Single and Multi project config files.
 - Specify 1 or more output paths to automatically update addon's script.
 - TODO: Custom build actions.
 - TODO: vscode task template.
 - TODO: Additional configurable options (changing emitter config).

 Note that Linux is not supported properly yet, but should be in the future.
 MacOS will not be officially supported, but if you have any issues feel free to make an issue on this repo.